Jessica’s HIPPY Story: ‘I learned that I had a lot to teach and a lot of patience.’

 The care and encouragement I’ve received from my Home Visitor and the program itself are beyond what I could have ever imagined getting.
 I’ve come a long way since doing this program, and I would like to share my story with you.

 I like to call myself bi-coastal.
 I have moved around many times in my life, everywhere from coast to coast.
-I did much of my growing up on the east coast of Nova Scotia, and later in the west of British Columbia.
+I did much of my growing up on the east coast of Nova Scotia, and later on the west coast of British Columbia.

 Through all the moves, I’ve faced the hardships of what is called social isolation many times.
 Anxiety surrounds you when you have to deal with the idea of getting out there and being vulnerable to make connections.
 The task can be so daunting, you just might give up.